-While in internships/rotations, students must clock/in and out using the hospital timecard system.
-When a student fails to clock/in out, he/she will complete an attendance form.
+While in internships/rotations, students must clock/in and out using the Trajecsys system.
+When a student fails to clock/in out, he/she will complete the appropriate procedure through Trajecsys to enter their missed punch.
 Frequent failure to comply will result in disciplinary action.
-Students do not clock in/out at BHMC-NLR or Conway.